 Following my time at The Studio El Segundo, I spent two years working for Eddie Yang Studios where I served as a concept artist and an artistic reviewer at THQ.
 While at THQ, I worked closely with the Art Director and the Senior Character Artist on guiding outsourced vendors in China on how to improve assets for the UFC 2010, UFC 2011, SVR 11 and SVR 12 video games.
 Along with a team of outsourced reviewers, I helped to direct the vendors on how to fine-tune the game character likenesses, anatomy and general appearance in the games.

-After the birth of our daughter, Gemma, my wife, Katy and I decided it was time to head back to be closer to family in the Midwest.
-I currently reside in Milwaukee, WI where I continue to work as a freelance concept artist, 3D modeler and graphic designer.
+Our daughter, Gemma was born in 2011, so my wife and I decided it was time to head back to be closer to family in the Midwest.
+We moved to Milwaukee, WI in 2012 where I worked as a freelance concept artist, 3D modeler and graphic designer.